- Travel restrictions are still in place in Canada through Dec. 21

 - Canada is cracking down on illegal visitors to the country

-Coronavirus restrictions are beginning to lift around the world.
-Travel has started to reignite, but not everyone is welcome to travel internationally.
-As the U.S. COVID-19 numbers remain the highest in the world, many countries are limiting incoming travel from the coronavirus hotspot.
+As the coronavirus cases continue to escalate around the globe, not everyone is welcome to travel internationally.
+As the U.S. COVID-19 numbers remain some of the highest in the world, many countries are limiting incoming travel from the coronavirus hotspot.
 But what about its neighbor to the north?
 Can Americans travel to Canada during the pandemic?

 The Canadian government’s website lists everyone who can travel to and enter the country until further notice.
 On the list are Canadian citizens, dual Canadian citizens with valid paperwork, permanent residents of Canada, protected people, and people registered under Canada’s Indian Act.
 Foreign nationals, including U.S. citizens, will only be granted entry “if they’re eligible.”